Impulse response: Mathematical considerations

 Mathematically, how the impulse is described depends on whether the system is modeled in discrete or continuous time.
-The impulse can be modeled as a Dirac delta function for continuous-time systems, or as the Kronecker delta for discrete-time systems.
+The impulse can be modeled as a Dirac delta function for continuous-time systems, or as the discrete unit sample function for discrete-time systems.
 The Dirac delta represents the limiting case of a pulse made very short in time while maintaining its area or integral (thus giving an infinitely high peak).
-While this is impossible in any real system, it is a useful idealisation.
+While this is impossible in any real system, it is a useful idealization.
 In Fourier analysis theory, such an impulse comprises equal portions of all possible excitation frequencies, which makes it a convenient test probe.

 Any system in a large class known as linear, time-invariant (LTI) is completely characterized by its impulse response.
 That is, for any input, the output can be calculated in terms of the input and the impulse response.
 (See LTI system theory.)
 The impulse response of a linear transformation is the image of Dirac's delta function under the transformation, analogous to the fundamental solution of a partial differential operator.

 It is usually easier to analyze systems using transfer functions as opposed to impulse responses.
 The transfer function is the Laplace transform of the impulse response.
 The Laplace transform of a system's output may be determined by the multiplication of the transfer function with the input's Laplace transform in the complex plane, also known as the frequency domain.
 An inverse Laplace transform of this result will yield the output in the time domain.

 To determine an output directly in the time domain requires the convolution of the input with the impulse response.
 When the transfer function and the Laplace transform of the input are known, this convolution may be more complicated than the alternative of multiplying two functions in the frequency domain.

 The impulse response, considered as a Green's function, can be thought of as an "influence function": how a point of input influences output.

 Practical applications

-In practical systems, it is not possible to produce a perfect impulse to serve as input for testing; therefore, a brief pulse is sometimes used as an approximation of an impulse.
-Provided that the pulse is short enough compared to the impulse response, the result will be close to the true, theoretical, impulse response.
-In many systems, however, driving with a very short strong pulse may drive the system into a nonlinear regime, so instead the system is driven with a pseudo-random sequence, and the impulse response is computed from the input and output signals.
+In practice, it is not possible to perturb a system with a perfect impulse.
+One can use a brief pulse as a first approximation.
+Limitations of this approach include the duration of the pulse and its magnitude.
+The response can be close, compared to the ideal case, provided the pulse is short enough.
+Additionally, in many systems, a pulse of large intensity may drive the system into the nonlinear regime.
+Other methods exist to construct an impulse response.
+The impulse response can be calculated from the input and output of a system driven with a pseudo-random sequence, such as maximum length sequences.
+Another approach is to take a sine sweep measurement and process the result to get the impulse response.